betaglot/plantabeta/docs/reference/Via/ViaDifficulty/ViaRisk.md

 - Small <via>Via</via> Surface Size
 - HiddenViaSurface
     - Blind <via>ViaSurface</via>
     - Blindfolding can a ForcedBeta.
-Vision is a NeuroSkill which can be removed.
+Vision is a NeuroFactor which can be removed.
     - Blind Landing
 - A <via>Via</via> with dead ends.
 - Forced <via>Via</via> sequence